GSNorCal Volunteer Essentials

 A parent/guardian meeting, or a meeting of your friends-and-family network (as encouraged in many of the leadership Journeys), is a chance for you to get to know the families of the girls in your group.

-Take the "Meeting With Parents/Guardians" module in the Engaging Families section of each grade level.
-The module will walk you through the suggested agenda and there are many handouts for you to give the families. training.girlscoutsnorcal.org
+Take the "Meeting With Parents/Guardians" course under the New Troop Leader section of each program level.
+The course will walk you through the suggested agenda and there are many handouts for you to give the families. training.gsnorcal.org

 Before the meeting, be sure you and/or your co-volunteers have done the following: